 LP 6 A magnetometer detects magnetic field on three axes.
 Saturation on one sensor vector doesn't impact any of the other sensor axes and it's still possible to obtain meaningful relationships between load current and magnetic field - even if not all the chip's sensor axes are used.
-LP 7 However, saturation of sensor output even on one axis of a magnetometer compromises the ability to accurately check measurements against theory using principle component analysis as peak value of field in any one direction is still possible.
+LP 7 However, saturation of sensor output even on one axis of a magnetometer compromises the ability to accurately check measurements against theory using principle component analysis as this relies on a two-axis measurement.
+Determining the field from the peak value of field in any one direction is still possible.